 The COVID‑19 vaccine is very effective at preventing severe illness from COVID‑19.
 Benefits of vaccinating children against COVID‑19 include:

-1. Protecting children from illness: While children are at lower risk of severe illness from COVID‑19, they are not immune to illness.
-Highly contagious variants such as Delta and Omicron drastically increased the number of COVID‑19 cases in children, and unvaccinated children were hospitalized at higher rates than vaccinated children.
+- Protecting children from illness: While children are at lower risk of severe illness from COVID‑19, they are not immune to illness.
+Highly contagious variants drastically increase the number of COVID‑19 cases in children, and unvaccinated children were hospitalized at higher rates than vaccinated children.
 In addition, the long-term effects of COVID‑19 in children are still being studied.
 In some people, COVID‑19 has caused long-lasting symptoms, including fatigue, difficulty breathing, joint pain and even depression and anxiety.
 COVID‑19 has also been linked to cases of a rare, potentially serious condition known as multisystem inflammatory syndrome in children (MIS-C).